jamie2210/CI_MS1_TBC/README.md

 2. White: #ffffff
 3. Off-white: #f1f1f1
 4. Off-white: 2 #C0C0C0 (also used for Silver)
+5. Light grey: #e1e0e0
-5. Yellow: #e9c431
+6. Yellow: #e9c431
-6. Red: #a51e1e
+7. Red: #a51e1e
-7. Shadow Grey: #726a6a
+8. Shadow Grey: #726a6a
-8. Bronze: #CD7F32
+9. Bronze: #CD7F32

 I tested multiple options on InDesign to ensure I was happy with the colours and had covered as many other options as possible I also liked.
+After deciding on the colours I tested them on WebAIM to make sure how the contrast between them worked best.

 <details><summary>Branding Colour Ideas</summary>